chris-womack/cacheSimulator/README.md

   * tr6

 ### Long Traces
-Located in traces-long (will upload later)
+Located in traces-long. (will upload later)
 The long (production) traces are:

 * bzip2.gz        Block sorting compression